tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 ```

-You can see in the violations section above, that a number of exisitng namespaces do not have the owner label set, as required by the constriant.
+You can see in the violations section above, that a number of existing namespaces do not have the owner label set, as required by the constraint.

-If you attempt to update the namespace the update will fail until the constraint is met.
+If you attempt to make an update to the namespace this will fail until the constraint (setting a value for the owner label) is met.

 ```
 (⎈ |kind-opa-guide:default)➜  policy k edit namespace default